webpack-contrib/sass-loader/README.md

 `sass-loader` requires you to install either [Dart Sass](https://github.com/sass/dart-sass), [Node Sass](https://github.com/sass/node-sass) on your own (more documentation can be found below) or [Sass Embedded](https://github.com/sass/embedded-host-node).

-This allows you to control the versions of all your dependencies, and to choose which Sass implementation to use.
+This allows you to control the versions of all your dependencies and to choose which Sass implementation to use.

 > [!NOTE]
 >